Greek central bank says Attica Bank has capital gap of 1.02 billion euros

 ATHENS Greece's central bank said on Saturday it conducted a comprehensive assessment on small Greek lender Attica Bank (BOAr.AT), in line with the European Central Bank's health check of the country's four big banks.

-The Bank of Greece said Attica Bank has a capital gap of 1.021 billion euros (0.72 billion pounds) under the adverse scenario of the stress test and a shortfall of 857 million euros under the baseline scenario.
+The Bank of Greece said Attica Bank has a capital gap of 1.021 billion euros under the adverse scenario of the stress test and a shortfall of 857 million euros under the baseline scenario.

 Attica Bank will submit a capital plan to the Bank of Greece on how it plans to cover its capital shortfall, the central bank said.